 Tips for transitioning into Fall

 As summer comes to an end, we look back at the many projects that Montgomery Remodeling and Restoration took on.
-With over 40 active jobs and just as many prospective projects still on the way, this summer has been one of our busiest yet.
+With over 40 active jobs and just as many prospective projects on our list for fall, this summer has been one of our busiest yet.

 We can attribute a majority of our work to the insane 2016/2017 winter that collapsed roofs, burst pipes, penetrated walls and floors and windows, (“oh my!”) and just about had everyone running for the equator by February.
 Seven months later and we are still getting calls about water and ice damaged homes that need repaired.